-In late 2020,127'11"/39m Hakvoort Revelry joined the IYC charter and sales fleet.
-Built by Dutch yard Hakvoort in 2010, Revelry features naval architecture by Cor D. Rover and artisan interiors by David Ostrander.
-In immaculate condition, one of Revelry’s outstanding features is her extensive art collection.
+In late 2020,127'11"/39m Hakvoort Snowbird (Ex Revelry) joined the IYC charter and sales fleet.
+Built by Dutch yard Hakvoort in 2010, Snowbird features naval architecture by Cor D. Rover and artisan interiors by David Ostrander.
+In immaculate condition, one of Snowbird’s outstanding features is her extensive art collection.
 Unlike artworks within a home, owners can have more freedom when choosing painting or sculptures for a yacht.
 The interiors of residences are designed for everyday living, whereas the nature of a charter yachts means that bold colors, print, and textures can be used for maximum impact.
-In this way, Revelry’s playful, striking interior makes her an even more attractive charter prospect for guests.
+In this way, Snowbird’s playful, striking interior makes her an even more attractive charter prospect for guests.

-Enjoyment of Revelry’s vast collection does not require an expert eye or a comprehensive understanding of modern art.
-Extensive information on the art collection is available to all guests throughout their stay on board, and they will undoubtedly leave their charter with an appreciation of the power and beauty of Revelry’s pieces.
+Enjoyment of Snowbird’s vast collection does not require an expert eye or a comprehensive understanding of modern art.
+Extensive information on the art collection is available to all guests throughout their stay on board, and they will undoubtedly leave their charter with an appreciation of the power and beauty of Snowbird’s pieces.